HoduRe/Future-Untracked-Tasks-Arranger/README.md

 	<li>Completed checkbox: whether a task has been completed.</li>
 	<li>Delete task: button to delete the task (has a confirmation in case of missclick).</li>
 	<li>State: defines the current state of the task.</li>
-	<li>Effort type: defines the mind state in which the task should be performed.</li>
 	<li>Importance: a value of priority for filtering.</li>
+	<li>At the gym: defines if it can be performed at the gym.</li>
+	<li>Stress state: checkboxes that define under which mind states a task should be performed.</li>
 	<li>Starting date: date to start the task.</li>
 	<li>Ending date: date to end the task (my brain is so big).</li>
 	<li>Deadline checkbox: whether the task has a deadline or is more of a chill 'TODO'.</li>